ganeshydv/ganeshydv.github.io/3_SystemDesign/DB/1_SHARDING__.md

        - but how to decide which db stores user data - hash functions or simple another layer which helps in deciding db
      - PROS:
        1. scale- horizontally
-       2. availability : if one d b down but another db is on means some usr can still use it fault tolerence-
+       2. availability : if one db down but another db is on means some usr can still use it fault tolerence-
      - CONS:
        1. Costly